Other Scout Badges

 Australian Scout Medallion

 The highest badge a Scout can receive is the Australian Scout Medallion, which combines a number of key learning elements into one project, from the initial planning right through to the final self assessment.
-Some examples of previous projects include the organisation of Cub Pack holidays, coordinating a Clean Up Australia Day site, and fundraising to purchase new equipment.
+Some examples of previous projects include the organisation of Cub Pack holidays, coordinating a Clean Up Australia Day site, and fundraising to purchase blank equipment.
 To be eligible for this award, a Scout must have attended a Scout Leadership Course and achieved the Adventurer Cord.

 Venturer Link Badge